IvayloDev/Obstacle-Run/README.md

-#Slow-Run
+#Obstacle Run

-Slow Run Is An Arcade Game In Which You Have to Avoid The Obstacles And Survive.
+Obstacle Run Is An Arcade Game In Which You Have to Avoid The Obstacles And Survive.